moorepants/me41055/content/pages/syllabus.rst

 The average of your best 10 of 12 homeworks will be counted for 60% of the course grade and the exam will count for 40% of the course grade.
-If the exam grade is better than the average homework grade or you are taking a resit exam, then the course grade is 100% exam.
+If the exam grade is better than the average homework grade or you are taking a resit exam, then the course grade is 100% from the exam.

 Homework
    There will be 12 computational homework assignments.
 Homeworks will be made